Does accomplishing a marketing project without hovering over your team members all day seem a far-fetched dream?

 - Handle the specifics: Your campaign is ready to launch now that you have implemented the changes.
 To attain the best results in the social media space, you can schedule your posts so that you do not miss deadlines for any posts.

 - Monitor results: You cannot take your eyes off the campaign, even post-launch.
-You must monitor how the post is performing, how many people it reached, the engagement rate, etc.
+You must monitor how the post is performing, how many people it reached, the engagement rate, etc. If you use Instagram, create an Instagram report to understand how your content performs and track important social media metrics.

 - Leverage lessons learned: Analyzing your social media performance is essential to mold the strategy for upcoming campaigns.
 This is because now you are aware of potential roadblocks you can face while running a particular campaign.
 Was the target audience right?
 Was the launch timing right?
 Lessons learned from these factors will help you run better campaigns in the future.